pydata/xarray/doc/user-guide/io.rst

 .. note::

-    You can refer to this `project pythia kerchunk cookbook <https://projectpythia.org/kerchunk-cookbook/README.html>`_ for more information.
+    You can refer to this `project pythia kerchunk cookbook <https://projectpythia.org/kerchunk-cookbook/README.html>` and `pangeo guide on kerchunk <https://guide.cloudnativegeo.org/kerchunk/intro.html>`for more information.

 .. _io.iris: